Hurricane Erin moves away from the East Coast, but it remains a coastal threat

 Coastal flood threats aren’t over as dangerous seas expand

-Erin is a Category 2 hurricane and is tracking north-northeast, away from the East Coast, but was still generally paralleling it Thursday.
+Erin is a Category 1 hurricane tracking northeast, away from the East Coast.

-A myriad of marine warnings from the National Weather Service stretch from Florida to Maine Thursday as Erin’s huge reach roughs up seas.

-Tropical storm warnings are still in effect for parts of North Carolina, Virginia and Maryland.
+All tropical storm and storm surge warnings for the US were discontinued late Thursday.
 Erin delivered tropical storm-force wind gusts of 40 to 50 mph to much of the Outer Banks early Thursday morning and some 45 mph gusts to coastal Virginia and Maryland.
-A tropical storm warning has also been issued for Bermuda.
+A tropical storm warning remains in effect for Bermuda.

-The flood threats aren’t over in the Outer Banks.
-Some of the area’s worst coastal flooding will not arrive until Thursday evening’s high tide cycle, according to the National Weather Service in Morehead City, North Carolina.

-As Erin moves farther north throughout the day, the hurricane will ramp up coastal flooding risks for other parts of the mid-Atlantic as well as the Northeast by driving water levels higher than they should be, especially at high tide.
-Parts of far southern New Jersey and southern Delaware, for example, could experience major coastal flooding Thursday, according to the National Weather Service in Mount Holly, New Jersey.
+As Erin moved farther north, the hurricane teamed up with high tide and sent flood waters rushing into coastal areas from South Carolina all the way up the coast into New Jersey, New York and Massachusetts.

+New Jersey Gov. Phil Murphy declared a state of emergency Thursday afternoon before tidal flooding prompted several road closures and water rescues in Atlantic City and Wildwood.

+Delaware Gov. Matt Meyer said the state’s Emergency Operations Center has been activated in response to flooding.
+“Crews are staged and ready—but we need you to do your part.
+Stay off the beaches tonight and keep clear of flood-prone roads,” Meyer said in a social media post Thursday night.

-The rip current risk also remains high today and tomorrow for most of the East Coast.
+The rip current risk also remains high through Friday for most of the East Coast.
 An elevated risk will likely persist at least through the weekend.

 More than 70 people were rescued from rip currents in North Carolina this week, before Erin’s closest pass.